Sdcrouse/careers-twitter/README.md

 **Hashtagging (#)** - A way to denote a certain topic or conversation.
 Makes it easier to follow certain trends.
 (Like #GameofThrones or #RubyonRails)

-**Liking** - When you “like” someone’s tweet, it show that you appreciate it.
+**Liking** - When you “like” someone’s tweet, it shows that you appreciate it.

 **Replying** - When you respond to another person’s tweet with your own tweet.
 It begins with the @username of the person you're replying.